AutomatingSciencePipeline/Monorepo/docs/docs/tutorial/usage.md

 ![postProcess](https://user-images.githubusercontent.com/23245825/223883336-350b4a7a-f85a-4763-9d52-4cfc33425e20.png)

-There is currently only one post processing option: it generates a Scatter Plot with a line of best fit using the data from the results of the experiment.
+There is currently only one postprocessing option:
+* **Scatter Plot**: Generates a line of best fit using the data from the results of the experiment.
 The dependent and independent variables can be any of the user defined variables or constants.
 You can also use any of the headers that are defined in the TrialResults csv

 Clicking next will bring up the confirmation page: